Area community housing fund report

 Community Self-build Agency

 The main role of this agency is to bring individual prospective self-builders together to form a community group to jointly meet their housing need for rented homes.
-The main principles behind this model is affordability and sustainability.
+The main principles behind this model are affordability and sustainability.

 More information on the Community Self-build Agency